 Yema is a sweetened milk.
 It is usually wrapped in colorful plastic wrappers, which makes an excellent presentation.
 This dish is famous in the Philippines and is a real hit with children.
 Yema and pastillas are almost similar in taste.
-However, they are different in shape and texture.
+They are, however, different in shape and texture.
 If yema becomes chewy, milky, and firm in texture, the result will be pastillas.
-It makes an excellent dessert or snack.
-It is an easy recipe, but some effort is required for the preparation.
-It must be consistently stirred to reach the required thickness and crunchiness.
+It is an easy recipe and makes an excellent dessert or snack.
+But some effort is required for the preparation.
+When making yema, it must be consistently stirred to reach the required thickness and crunchiness.

 - 1large can condensed milk